Category Archives: Japanese Royals

 Like most members of the Imperial Family, Princess Aiko attended the Gakushūin School in Tokyo, Japan.
 The Gakushūin or Peers School (Gakushūin School Corporation) was originally established to educate the children of Japan’s nobility.
 Gakushuin is composed of Kindergarten, Elementary School, Middle School, High School, and University.
 After World War II, enrollment in Gakushuin was opened up to the general public.

 Princess Aiko began her education at Gakushuin Kindergarten on April 3, 2006.
-Following kindergarten, she attended Gakushūin Primary School from 2008-2014 where she played the cello in the school orchestra and played in the basketball club.
+Following kindergarten, she attended Gakushūin Primary School from 2008 to 2014 where she played the cello in the school orchestra and played in the basketball club.
 In 2011, Princess Aiko made headlines when it was reported that she had been bullied in school.
 She stayed away from the school for several months, being privately tutored at home, before returning on a limited basis, usually accompanied by her mother.

 Princess Aiko beginning Gakushuin Girl’s High School, April 2014. source: Japan Times/AP